lumapps/launcher-app-ios/README.md

 # launcher-app-ios

-IMPORTANT: This app need to be release on a entreprise account and will not be accepted on the App Store
+IMPORTANT: This app needs to be release on a entreprise account and will not be accepted on the App Store

 ## Icon